finbourne/luminesce-sdk-java/sdk/docs/CurrentTableFieldCatalogApi.md

 > String getProviders(freeTextSearch, useCache)

-GetProviders: Shows Table level information on Providers that are currently running that you have access to (in Json format)
+GetProviders: Lists providers available

- Returns the User&#39;s full version of the catalog but only the table/provider-level information  The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden
+ Returns the User&#39;s full version of the catalog but only the table/provider-level information they have access to.
+The internal results are cached for several minutes.
+The following error codes are to be anticipated with standard Problem Detail reports: - 401 Unauthorized - 403 Forbidden

 ### Example